imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

 </p>

 ## Building The Thing
-I am learning my ropes on web development.
+I am learning the ropes on web development.
 So I went on to build my portfolio from scratch.
 I find it the best way to learn is by doing it — keep practicing even if it means pulling your hair out.
 I built my portfolio using the static-site generator, [Middleman](https://middlemanapp.com/).
 Hosted via GitHub Pages.
 I won’t go too much into detail of how I built it, but you can [view my repository here](https://github.com/imfelix/imfelix.github.io/tree/source).

 Apart from the technology side of things.
 There are some considerations I’d like to go through.